mbobbitt3/ghidra_golang/README.md

 ---

 ## About the Project
-This project adds support to Ghidra for: recovering function names, strings, and types and structures from Go binaries up to Go version 1.22.
-And provides samples to test the scripts against.
+This project extends GoLang analysis capabilities for Ghidra version 10.3.3 (most current version during this project's development) to include: recovering function names, better string recovery, as well as type and structure recovery up to Go version 1.22.
+Samples are provided to test the scripts against.

 ---

 ## Features
 - Function Name Recovery: allows for recovering all function names from Go program
-- Strings: recovers strings within relevant functions recovered from the name recovery script.
+- Strings: recovers strings within relevant functions recovered from the name recovery script (you can modify code to your liking, but default I think is pretty good).
 - Type Recovery: recovers types and structures within the program and displays them nicely in decompilation.

 ---